anaef/nginx-lws/doc/GettingStarted.md

 configuration to the `/etc/nginx/sites-available` folder and creating a corresponding symlink in `/etc/nginx/sites-enabled`.
 The particularities depend on your system and NGINX installation.

-Finally, you must instruct NGINX to reload the configuration, by issuing a command such as
+Finally, you must instruct NGINX to reload its configuration, by issuing a command such as

 ```
 sudo service nginx reload